khiyamiftikhar/keypad/Readme.txt

 About

 This is an interrupt based keypad library designed for ESPIDF.
-It is designed and implemented using Object Oriented Design concepts and program to interface concept.
-The interface implementation will be injected to the component that requires it to have dependency inversion using dependency injection.
-The timer component is complete and tested.
-The gpio component is under development.
-Once GPIO component is complete, then the keypad interface will be implemented

-Folder Structure

-    components

-        The components folder contains different components.
-The interface folders only contain header file of the interface which is implemented by the implementation folders (Actual components)

-    test
-        The 'test' folder at the root folder is the test project that uses "unity test framework" Each component folder (timer component right now) also contains a test folder which contains uniot tests
+It can detect 'n' number of keys simulataneously where 'n' is set statically through Kconfig.
+The detected buttons could be anywhere, whether same coulmn or row

+Usage
+      The main folder contains the usage example in keypad_test.c Callback working and keypad interface member not yet implemented

+Working
+    The callback provides the following event data
+    even_type:
+            0: Pressed
+            1: Released
+            2: Long Pressed
+            3: Repeat Press   //If kept pressed after 'Long Press Duration', this event will keep coming after every 'Repeat Press Duration'.

+    key_val:
+            The value assigned to the key using thee 'keymap' member of the config